bmw-tech/dart_apitool/README.md

     --no-analyze-platform-constraints    Disables analysis of platform constraints.
     --dependency-check-mode              DEPRECATED - this option as no effect any more [none, allowAdding (default), strict]
-    --[no-]remove-example                Removes examples from the package to analyze.
-                                         (defaults to on)
+    --[no-]remove-example                DEPRECATED - Removes examples from the package to analyze. (has no effect any more) (defaults to on)
     --[no-]ignore-requiredness           Whether to ignore the required aspect of interfaces (yielding less strict version bump requirements)
     --report-format                      Which output format should be used [cli (default), markdown, json]